Welcome to the Higher Education Research Group

 - Equity in HE - in collaboration with Continuum: Centre for Widening Participation Policy Studies

-Dr. Terri Kim is Reader in Higher Education in the Cass School of Education and Communities, University of East London (UEL), and Associate in the Centre for Higher Education Studies (CHES), Institute of Education, University of London.
+Dr. Terri Kim is a Professor of Comparative Education in the Cass School of Education and Communities, University of East London (UEL), and Associate in the Centre for Higher Education Studies (CHES), Institute of Education, University of London.
 As a specialist in Comparative Higher Education, she has been a full time Lecturer at Brunel University for 10 years.
 In this period, she was invited as a Visiting Scholar at the Collège de France in Paris in 2006, and also invited as a Distinguished Visiting Scholar at Monash University in 2013, where she gave the Sixth Annual LASC Lecture in the Faculty of Arts, School of Languages, Cultures and Linguistics, Monash University in Melbourne, Australia.
 Previously she worked as a research consultant for OECD in Paris; a Visiting Research Scholar in International Relations at LSE in London; a Brain Korea 21 Contract Professor at Seoul National University in Korea.
 She has published one book and over 35 articles internationally in the field of higher education.
 She is a member of the CESE (Comparative Education Society in Europe) Executive Committee and currently serving as a member of the Executive Board of International Studies in Sociology of Education journal.
 She is also on the editorial board of major international journals: Comparative Education, Intercultural Education, and Gender and Education (all Routledge Taylor & Francis journals); and on the international advisory board of Research in Comparative and International Education (Oxford Symposium Journal), International Journal of Education for Diversity (University of Helsinki journal) and The Spanish Journal of Comparative Education [Revista Española de Educación Comparada-R.E.E.C.].

 Her research interests cover the following themes - international relations and the changing governance of higher education, knowledge, and the academic profession; academic migration and the knowledge economy, with special reference to Europe, North America and the Asia-Pacific countries.
 Many of her invitational writings and plenary talks have taken into account the future directions and strategic needs of Governments, international agencies, and policy think tanks – e.g. OECD, UNESCO-UNEVOC, EMN (European Migration Network), Academia Europaea, UKCGE (UK Council for Graduate Education), University World News, QS Aim, etc.